angular-ui/ui-tinymce/README.md

 If you add the ng-model directive to same the element as ui-tinymce then the text in the editor is automatically synchronized with the model value.

-_The ui-tinymce directive stores and expects the model value to be a standard javascript tinymce object._
+_The ui-tinymce directive stores the configuration options as specified in the [TinyMCE documentation](http://www.tinymce.com/wiki.php/Configuration) and expects the model value to be a html string or raw text, depending on whether `raw` is `true` (default value is `false`)._